Dcbate/Oracle/Four Pillars of Object-Oriented Programming.md

 ```

-In this example:
+### Explanation 🌟

-Shape is an abstract class with an abstract method draw().
-Circle and Rectangle are concrete subclasses that provide specific implementations of the draw() method.
+`Shape` is an abstract class with an abstract method `draw()`. `Circle` and `Rectangle` are concrete subclasses that provide specific implementations of the `draw()` method.
 This abstraction allows you to interact with different shapes using a common interface while hiding the specific details of how each shape is drawn.

 ## 3. Inheritance 🧬